Google litigation: Epic Games v. Google

 On August 13, 2020, Epic Games filed an antitrust lawsuit against Google following the removal of the Epic-developed game Fortnite from Google Play, after an update release allowed Epic to directly sell microtransactions, bypassing the 30 percent revenue share with Google.
 Epic alleges that Google is using the 30 percent revenue share imposed on developers to enforce a monopoly on development for Android.
 Simultaneously, Epic filed a similar lawsuit against Apple Inc, which had also removed Fortnite from the App Store (iOS) for similar reasons.

 In October 2021, Google launched a counter-suit against Epic Games, asserting that Epic was in violation of its Play Store contract terms when it added a new Fortnite version without its payment system.

 Match Group v.
 Google

 On May 9, 2022, Match Group sued Google over its strategic manipulation of markets and abuse of power where mandating Match Group to use Google's billing system to remain in the Google Play Store.
-Following the lawsuit, filed in Northern District of California accuses the company of deploying “anticompetitive tactics” to maintain a monopoly on the Android mobile ecosystem.
+The lawsuit, filed in the Northern District of California, accuses the company of deploying “anticompetitive tactics” to maintain a monopoly on the Android mobile ecosystem.